CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

     Function to set new implementations.
+If a certain implementation should not be changed, `ZER0_ADDRESS` can be used as a placeholder.

     Emits: `SetImplementations`